MudroadWhite/New-Principia/docs/2_architecture.md

 - For every long proofs, if any tool is being used, a `TOOLS` section is **required** to be place at the beginning of the proof.

 There are technical features that might require a setting up before they can be used, for example, introducing an extra real variable with the proof(with `set (X := Real "x")`), or prepare a modified version of a theorem for more convenient use.
 In this case, we set up these preparations in the `TOOLS` section.

+Technical features that might be used can usually be found in `lib.v`.

 ## 5.2 `assert` the steps
 - Every long proofs are **required** to adapt to the proof architecture specified below.